Parable of the Renegades [BETA Version]

 "What happened to my shoes?"

 "You were not wearing them, to begin with.
-It is fine because almost nobody in Nihan wears their shoes inside the house.
-Now follow me.
-We will go over the garden wall."
+It is fine because almost nobody in Nihan wears their shoes inside their house.
+Now, follow me over the garden wall."

-Rio stepped foot into the garden as she headed towards the walls that surrounded her house with Lucas following her from behind and felt the soothing feeling of strolling on the trimmed grass with his bare feet.
+Rio stepped foot into the garden as she headed towards the walls that surrounded her house.
+Lucas following her from behind and when his foot first landed outside, he was soothed by the feeling of trimmed grass underneath his bare feet.

-Almost out of reflex, Lucas was close to dropping himself off the wall and outside the house when Rio made him halt with a warning.
+Almost out of reflex, Lucas was close to dropping himself off the wall and outside the house when Rio halted him with a warning.

-"If you jump off this wall and run into the city, I will not stop you, but... how can you survive without me~?"
-The ominous tone of her voice held Lucas in place.
-"You can not speak our language or understand our writing.
+"If you jump off this wall and run into the city, I will not stop you.
+But I must ask, how will you survive without me~?"
+The ominous tone of her voice and the validity of her words held Lucas in place.
+"You cannot speak our language or understand our writing.
 Yes, English is taught in school here, but only a few of us studied it seriously.
 Are you willing to take that chance?"

 Frozen in place, Lucas came to a realization.
 Even though the doors to get out were wide open, he had no chance of escaping or surviving in Nihan without Rio's help.
 She had him by the nuts.
 Even with no restraints to bind him, she had him trapped within her nation.

 With a heavy sigh as he conceded, for now, Lucas could only think about how much time he had left before school would start back home.
-He compared the time now to the time before he was knocked out and somehow ended up in Nihan.
+He compared the time now to the time before he was knocked out and somehow brought to Nihan.

 "How did you do it!?"
-Lucas asked in desperation.
+Lucas demanded.
 "A ride from Sarkansas to Nihan by airplane would take much longer!"

 Rio placed a finger pointing up on her soft lips and whispered in a manner meant to disappoint him.